 No Section 4(f) properties will be closed during a launch or static fire.
 Due to the proximity of the potential Section 4(f) properties mentioned in Section 3.16 to LC-16, these properties may experience temporary increases in noise from proposed Terran 1 launches.
-The increased noise level would only last a few minutes.
+The increased noise level would only last a few minutes during launches or tests.
 For decades, these properties have been experiencing increased noise levels during launches taking place at KSC and CCAFS.
-Due to the long history of these properties experiencing noise from launches at CCAFS and KSC, the FAA has determined the Proposed Action would not substantially diminish the protected activities, features, or attributes of any of the properties identified, and thus would not result in substantial impairment of the properties and would not invoke Section 4(f) of the DOT Act.
+Due to the long history of these properties experiencing noise from launches at CCAFS and KSC, the FAA has determined the Proposed Action would not substantially diminish the protected activities, features, or attributes of any of the properties identified, and thus would not result in substantial impairment of the properties.
+Therefore, the Proposed Action would not be considered a constructive use of these properties and would not invoke Section 4(f) of the DOT Act.
 The Proposed Action would not result in significant impacts on Section 4(f) properties.